pbudzyns/inference-issue/README.md

-Going through the class code using `libcst` while using `jedi` for inference
+Use `jedi` for inference while scanning throught the code with `libcst`